 That means the company incorporates technical fabrics engineered to do things like wick moisture and inhibit odor into business and office-appropriate attire.

 Ministry of Supply was at the forefront of applying athleisure to professional and business casual clothing.
-It turns out their clothing is great for Work-from-Home video conference calls as well.
+It turns out they make nice Zoom shirts for Work-from-Home video conference calls as well.

 They’re a great example of an innovative, direct-to-consumer brand helping men dress sharp and live well in the digital age.